Sony A7 III vs RX100 III

 Of the two cameras under consideration, the Sony A7 III features a full frame sensor and the Sony RX100 III an one-inch sensor.
 The sensor area in the RX100 III is 86 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the A7 III offers a higher resolution than the RX100 III (20MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 2.41μm for the RX100 III) due to its larger sensor.
-Moreover, the A7 III is a somewhat more recent model (by 3 years and 9 months) than the RX100 III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that the A7 III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.
+Moreover, the A7 III is a much more recent model (by 3 years and 9 months) than the RX100 III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the A7 III provides substantially higher image quality than the RX100 III, with an overall score that is 29 points higher.
 This advantage is based on 2.6 bits higher color depth, 2.4 EV in additional dynamic range, and 2.9 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.